welovewordpress/SublimeHtmlTidy/README.md

 ## About
 This is a Sublime Text 2 plugin allowing you to clean and tidy up your HTML code.

-It uses a version of `tidy`, which comes bundled with PHP 5.
+It uses a version of `libtidy`, which comes bundled with PHP 5.

-On OS X and Linux it will use `/usr/bin/php`.
-Windows depends on `tidy.exe` (bundled) or `php.exe` being available in your `PATH`.
-See requirements below. *Windows support is still beta.*
+If your local PHP installation does not support the `libtidy` extension it will fall back to the webservice on tidy.welovewordpress.de.

 Dedicated to Jeffrey Way @envatowebdev